 Award Nominations

 VFP will offer five awards this year.
-Four of the five awards are for individuals with the fifth award going to Chapter of the Year.
+Four of the five awards are for individuals, with the fifth award going to the Chapter of the Year.

 Award Categories